hamlibdk/HAMLIB-SDK/README.md

 - Navigate to the Qt Deployment directory
 - Run the Qt Maintenance Tool from your Qt deployment directory (i.e. **C:\JTASK64-Tools\tools\Qt**)

-To add Qt 6.7.0:
+To add Qt 6.7.2:

-- Add Qt 6.7.0 MinGW
+- Add Qt 6.7.2 MinGW
-- Ensure that components Qt 6.7.0/MinGW 13.1.0 64 bit and Qt 6.7.0/Qt5 Compatability Module are added.
+- Ensure that components Qt 6.7.2/MinGW 13.1.0 64 bit and Qt 6.7.2/Qt5 Compatability Module are added.
-- Select Qt 6.7.0/All Additional Libraries .
+- Select Qt 6.7.2/All Additional Libraries .
 - Add Developer and Designer Tools / MinGW 13.1.0 64-bit
-- (Recommended) Add the OpenSSL 1.1.1x toolkit (it helps with a WSJTX download).
+- (Recommended) Add the OpenSSL 1.1.1x toolkit (it helps with a WSJTX download - if it is still available).
 - (Recommended) Add the OpenSSL 3.x.1x toolkit (Future Enhancement).

 On Completion:

 - Adjust the maker file in **x:\JTSDK64-Tools\config** marker file to match the Qt version that you want to use
-- i.e. rename **qt5.15.2** to **qt6.7.0**
+- i.e. rename **qt5.15.2** to **qt6.7.2**

 ************************************************************************************
 There must only be ONE marker file for Qt in **x:\JTSDK64-Tools\config**